 Bahía de Bizkaia Gas S.L. regasification terminal lies immediately to the north west of the plant with the TEPSA facility lying immediately north east, the substation to the south east, and the road running parallel to the plant to the south.

 The sea lies 250 metres north east of the plant.
-The plant is situated on flat ground at height of 7.36 metres above sea level.
+The plant is situated on flat ground at sea level.